Where the Boys Are '84: Production

 Posters and advertising material presented the film's title as Where the Boys Are '84, the onscreen title is simply Where the Boys Are.

-In an interview on the DVD Wendy Schaal remembered it as a fun production with a party atmosphere, thanks to producer Allan Carr who was known for his parties.
+In an interview on the DVD, Wendy Schaal remembered it as a fun production with a party atmosphere, thanks to producer Allan Carr who was known for his parties.
 Schaal admitted they were smoking real marijuana in the beach funeral scene.
 Russell Todd's singing was dubbed by Peter Beckett, vocalist with Player and Little River Band.

-Touted as a more "realistic" version of the popular 1960 film, with nudity and drug references, the date rape storyline of the original does not appear in this version.

-Where the Boys Are '84 was filmed from May 16 to June 26, 1983 at the following Florida locations: Royal Palm Yacht and Country Club in Boca Raton; Lauderdale Beach Hotel, Bootleggers and City Limits Nightclub in Fort Lauderdale; Young Circle Bandshell in Hollywood.
+Touted as a more "realistic" version of the popular 1960 film Where the Boys Are, with nudity and drug references, the date rape storyline of the original does not appear in this version.
+Where the Boys Are '84 was filmed from May 16 to June 26, 1983, at the following Florida locations: Royal Palm Yacht and Country Club in Boca Raton; Lauderdale Beach Hotel, Bootleggers and City Limits Nightclub in Fort Lauderdale and Young Circle Bandshell in Hollywood.

 Release

 Where the Boys Are '84 was produced independently by ITC Productions and was distributed by Tri-Star Pictures after Universal Pictures rejected it.
 On April 3, 1984, it was screened at the National Theater in New York City with Allan Carr and the principal cast attending the premiere, as well as the post-premiere party at Studio 54.

-The film was released nationwide on April 6, 1984 and was both a box office and critical flop.
-It ranked #5 at the US box office grossing $3.6 million on its opening weekend.
+The film was released nationwide on April 6, 1984, and was both a box office and critical flop.
+It ranked No. 5 at the US box office grossing $3.6 million on its opening weekend.
 Its total domestic gross was $10.5 million.